Skip to main contentSkip to navigation

 Controller and NAND Identification

-We open the drive and visually identify the controller IC.
-Marvell 88SS1074 and SanDisk A101-000125 have different package markings and pin layouts.
-We also identify the NAND manufacturer and configuration (Kioxia BiCS5, typically 112-layer TLC in 2-die or 4-die packages depending on capacity).
-This determines the PC-3000 loader module, firmware family, and expected FTL structure.
+We open the drive and visually identify the controller IC and NAND configuration (Kioxia BiCS5, typically 112-layer TLC in 2-die or 4-die packages depending on capacity).
+The controller determines what recovery paths are available.

 02